 And if you like science, one thing you'll find is that Glenwood has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-Overall, Glenwood’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Glenwood’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 As is often the case in a small town, Glenwood doesn't have a public transportation system that people use for their commute.